Petar Miloševski Football Stadium

 Petar Miloševski Stadium (Стадион Петар Милошевски) is a football stadium in Bitola, North Macedonia and the home of FK Pelister.
-The stadium is divided into two stands: North, which consists of 2,500 seats among which is the press box along with the team pads, and the South, which consists mainly of the Pelister supporters and seats about 5,000.
+The stadium is divided into two stands: North, which consists of 4,500 seats among which is the press box along with the team pads, and the South, which consists mainly of the Pelister supporters and seats about 5,000.
+When the final construction project is complete, the stadium will have a capacity of 10,000.

 History

 The stadium was built back in 1937.

-A record paid attendance of 9,700 was set in March 1991 for the Marshal Tito Cup match against Hajduk Split.
+A record paid attendance of 9,700 was set in March of 1991 for the Yugoslav Cup match against Hajduk Split.

 Pelister have hosted European cup matches at Tumbe Kafe on four occasions.
 Swiss club St. Gallen was the last team to visit the stadium back on 9 August 2001 for the UEFA Cup.
 The stadium is most remembered for the violence that occurred back on 13 June 1993, before a Macedonian First League fixture between eternal rivals Pelister and Vardar.
 The match never got started because Pelister supporters Čkembari set fire to the wooden bleacher seats, collapsed the old protective fence and clashed with the police.
 During the incident, most of the south stand was destroyed.

 In June 2010, several necropolises were discovered at Tumbe Kafe that may date back to the third century.

 On 2 June 2012, the stadium was host to a relegation/promotion play-off match between FK Teteks and FK Skopje.

 In December 2021, The Association of Citizens and Veterans of FK Pelister submitted a request to the Bitola Municipality Council to be considered on December 27, referring to the name of the city stadium.
 The famous "Tumbe Kafe" gets a new character, is being renovated and will be given a modern grandstand.
 The association's initiative to be considered on Monday is to rename the stadium.
 The new name would be the Petar Miloševski Football Stadium, in honor of the former Macedonian national team goalkeeper.

 On 27 December 2021, The Bitola Municipality Council decided at its regular session today to change the name of the football stadium from "Pod Tumbe Kafe" to the Petar Miloševski Football Stadium.